 From Nyay Shastra:- A source that can help us to know exactly about a matter or event.
 So formless Lingam represents the formless power of this universe that is the origin of all the matter and the events of this universe.

 [ Read Also Taj Mahal is Hindu Temple with Proofs ]

 Simple meaning :- Symbol that help us to know, recognize any event or matter as stated above.

 It has been a common myth that Shiva Lingam represents male genital organs.
-This is not only false, misleading but also base less.
-Such misinterpretations are done in recent times and popularized to make it common, when Indian literatures actually came into hands of foreign scholars; Britishers and Muslims.
-They relied on extracting simple meanings of major Vedic terms used in daily life without addressing rightful context.
+This is not only false, misleading but also baseless.
+Such misinterpretations are done in recent times and popularized to make it common, when Indian literatures came into hands of foreign scholars; Britishers and Muslims.
+They relied on extracting simple meanings of major Vedic terms with words used in daily life without addressing rightful context.
 It was difficult to interpret the language, a word may have different meaning depending on the mis-construed understanding.
 Some of the easy interpretation may be misleading.
-And such misinterpretation may actually be welcome by skeptics, if you want to find the defects in somebody else’s faith.
-Lingam means formless, Shiva Lingam is state of God just before manifestation of Universe.
+And such misinterpretation may actually be welcome by skeptics, if they want to find the defects in somebody else’s faith.
+Shiv Ling or Lingam means formless^, Shiva Lingam is state of God just before manifestation of Universe.